BenjaminKim/FileSystemTest/README.md

 # FileSystemTest

-Are you building your own filesystem?
+Want to create your own file system?
-It is very difficult to test a filesystem.
+And it has to be compatible with Windows?
+That's what `FileSystemTest` is designed for.

+Creating a filesystem that is fully compatible with Windows is incredibly difficult.
-Don't worry. `FileSystemTest` will help you.
+`FileSystemTest` will help you a lot.

 ### Execution